Emmanuel-dev-oss/Responsive-Admin-Dashboard/README.md

 ---

+## 📌 Future Improvements

+- Dark mode toggle 🌙
+- Charts integration using Chart.js 📈
+- Authentication pages (Login / Register) 🔐
+- Backend connectivity for real data (Node.js / Django / Flask).

+---

 ## 💡 How to Use

 - Integrate into your projects as a base dashboard.
 - Customize the cards, tables, and sidebar to fit your needs.
 - Replace placeholder images with your own profile or company branding.
 - Expand it with frameworks (React, Vue, or Angular) if you want to go bigger.

+---

+## 🤝 Contributing
+*Pull requests are welcome!
+If you have ideas for improvements or spot bugs, feel free to open an issue or submit a Pull request*

 ---